-- Southern District of New York
+- U.S. District Court for the Southern District of New York

-- Eastern District of New York
+- U.S. District Court for the Eastern District of New York

-- District of New Jersey
+- U.S. District Court for the District of New Jersey

 The lawsuit seeks unpaid overtime wages for Claim Specialists who worked on long term disability insurance claims (“LTD Claim Specialists”) for MetLife and two of its subsidiaries, Metropolitan Life Insurance Company and MetLife Insurance Company USA.